 VNS: Why it’s done

-- if it is severe or recurrent; and
+- The depression is severe or recurrent.

 VNS: How it works

-Typically, 30-second electrical pulses are sent about every five minutes from the generator to the vagus nerve.
+- Typically, 30-second electrical pulses are sent every five minutes from the generator to the vagus nerve.
 The duration and frequency of the pulses may vary depending on how the generator is programmed.

-VNS: Side Effects
+VNS: Side effects

 VNS is not without risk.
-There may be complications such as infection from the implant surgery, or the device may come loose, move around or malfunction, which may require additional surgery to correct.
+There may be complications, such as infection or pain from the implant surgery, or the device may come loose, move around, or malfunction, all of which can require additional surgery to correct.

-Other potential side effects include:
+Other potential side effects include the following:

 - Voice changes or hoarseness